-Anton Harber is the Caxton Professor of Journalism and Media Studies and director of the Journalism Programme at the University of the Witwatersrand in Johannesburg.
+Anton Harber is currently on leave-of-absence as the Caxton Professor of Journalism and Media Studies in the Journalism Department at the University of the Witwatersrand in Johannesburg, having worked until recently as Editor-in-Chief of television news channel eNCA.
 Harber has had a long career in journalism, media management and the training of journalists.

 After graduating from Wits University in 1980, Harber began his career as a cadet journalist on The Springs Advertiser, before moving to the Sunday Post.
 He later took part in the launch of The Sowetan as deputy chief sub-editor.
 He joined the Rand Daily Mail in 1981 and was political reporter of the paper when it closed in 1985.
 He was then part of the small group of journalists who pooled their retrenchment pay to start The Weekly Mail.